timkley/tim-kleyersburg.de/articles/you-should-learn-vim/index.md

 Second: seeing developers like [Jeffrey Way](https://twitter.com/jeffrey_way) on [Laracasts](https://laracasts.com) or my brother editing code like magic.

 How did they do it?
-The most common demeanor was the block cursor you see in Vim's normal mode.
+The most common denominator was the block cursor I knew from Vim's normal mode.

 All in all, I had the feeling I was being held back by my not existing knowledge of the tools with which I program.
 I'd gotten very good at hitting nails with the wrong side of the hammer – and hitting my finger all the time.
 But I was *fast*.
 I learned how to type with more than 2 fingers early on, so I was almost always faster than my colleagues.
 But never as fast as some of the people I looked up to in my programming sphere.